Questions and Answers on issues about the digital copyright directive after 13 February deal

 By contrast, the draft directive will impact large online platforms and news aggregators like Google's YouTube, Google News or Facebook, making it essential for them to correctly remunerate artists and journalists whose work they monetise.

 Large online platforms and news aggregators will have more reason than currently is the case to strike fair remuneration (licensing) agreements with artists and media houses who would have identified themselves beforehand as the owners of a piece of work.
-A platform or news aggregator will be further incentivised to strike such agreements because, in the absence of them, it would be directly liable if it hosts a piece of work with an unpaid licence fee.
+A platform will be further incentivised to strike such agreements because, in the absence of them, it would be directly liable if it hosts a piece of work with an unpaid licence fee.
 The current legislation offers more wiggle room for platforms to absolve themselves from this liability.

 Will the directive affect internet freedom or lead to internet censorship?

-Is the directive creating automatic filters?
+Is the directive creating automatic filters on online platforms?

 The draft directive however does not specify or list what tools, human resources or infrastructure may be needed to prevent unremunerated material appearing on the site.
 There is therefore no requirement for upload filters.

-Does this directive affect memes?
+Does this directive negatively affect memes or Gifs?

 Why have there been numerous recriminations against the directive?

-The draft directive has been the subject of intense campaigning.
+The directive has been the subject of intense campaigning.
 Indeed, some statistics inside the European Parliament show that MEPs have rarely or even never been subject to a similar degree of lobbying before (such as telephone calls, emails etc.).

 There are numerous precedents of lobbying campaigns predicting catastrophic outcomes, which have never come true.